CV

 RESEARCH INTERESTS

-Main area of research: epistemology, metacognition
+Main areas of research: epistemology, philosophy of mind

 PUBLICATIONS